wvankoppen/Knowledge/Presentations/Stage management.md

 So if you have a TeachersModule and CoursesModule, in which all components are placed, it will be difficult to leverage NgRx.

--> Takeaway 2: The module tree of your app should match the domain

 Ask: No surprises at this point, right?